 The 6 Agreements serve as a social architecture to invite wisdom through dialog and conversation.
-A pdf version is available here.
+You can download a pdf version here.

 1. A deep full breath before speaking

 This breath has many virtues.
 It helps participants to let go of their selfish urge to keep a grasp on the conversation.
 They can surrender to what emerges from the center.
 Participants offer time to themselves to observe their inner processes.
 What someone just said becomes deeply listened to and ‘breathed in.’
 Participants move from reaction (responding, taking the floor) to creation (inviting creativity through emergence).
 Interestingly, each time one speaks right after someone else, leaving no space for breathing and creativity, the lower self (automated pilot) takes control.

 By center, we mean the physical center of a group in circle, or the experienced center in a global collective.
 Listen to the will that tries to manifest from the heart of the group.
 Give voice to it.
 This special mode of listening and voicing connects us to others and builds a sense of unity.

 Speak to the center rather than to a particular person.
 Participants agree not to engage in one-to-one conversations in the midst of the collective process.
 Although speaking and listening to the center may feel a little artificial at first, it allows the emergence of the whole and helps shift the whole dynamic of the group into a transpersonal context.

 4. Don’t take the floor, have it offered